All Episodes

 Oh, hi, Kevin.

-You were saying that roughly 13,000 years ago was when the Sphinx was created and it aligned with the constellation Leo.
+You were saying that roughly 13,000 years ago was when the Sphinx was created and that it aligned with the constellation Leo.

 Yeah.

-And I think that we are approaching what is called the Age of Aquarius, and rather than the Piscean Age where these things are more an issue of faith, it's the idea that all these types of sciences that we are now discovering and being advanced by people, for instance, such as Richard Hoagland, is that it is now time for us to know these things, that we
+And rather than the Piscean age, where these things are more an issue of faith, it's the idea that all these types of sciences that we are now discovering and being advanced by people, for instance, such as Richard Hoagland, is that it is now time for us to know these things,

-society rather than these things being regulated or held back by mystery schools or like there's
+that we need to look at these things as psychic sciences that we can practice openly into society rather than these things being regulated or held back by mystery schools or like there's some types of psychic industrial secrets.

-yes and then hidden and then Aquarius everything opens up so we'll be opened up to this
+And then Aquarius, everything opens up, so we'll be opened up to this sort of Atlantean knowledge.

-I would say that's correct, and I would say that we're pretty much right on schedule, and all we have to do is make certain that we don't go through the same types of errors in allowing our dependence on technology to outstrip our psychic sciences and or our spirituality.
+I would say that's correct, and I would say that we're pretty much right on schedule, and all we have to do is make certain that we don't go through the same type of errors in allowing our dependence on technology to outstrip our psychic sciences and or our spirituality.

 Okay.